nmshd/documentation/_docs_integrate/terminate-relationships.md

 # End automatic generation
 ---

 You can terminate an active [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) to another Identity.
-Then it's not possible for either side to send messages, but no data is deleted.
-Either side can request the reactivation of the Relationship, accepting the reactivation returns the Relationship to an active state.
+Then communication is blocked for both sides, but no data is deleted.
+Either side can only request the reactivation of the Relationship, accepting the reactivation returns the Relationship to an active state.

-You can decompose a terminated Relationship to delete the Relationship and all data transmitted in the Relationship's duration from the App/Connector.
+You can decompose a terminated Relationship to delete the Relationship and all data transmitted during the Relationship from the App/Connector.
+Then reactivating the Relationship is impossible - getting to an active Relationship again will have to start from scratch.

 <!-- TODO: Add "for app users:" -->